The Power of Safety Leadership: Paul O’Neill, Safety and Alcoa

 In June 2013, The Hon.
 Mr Justice Haddon-Cave addressed delegates at Piper 25 (a conference to mark the 25th anniversary of Piper Alpha offshore disaster in the North Sea, in which 167 workers died).
 His paper was entitled “Leadership and Culture, Principles and Professionalism, Simplicity and Safety – Lessons from the Nimrod Review”, a report issued in October 2009, following the loss of Royal Air Force (RAF) Nimrod XV230:

-Also see this piece on lessons from the formation of the UK Military Aviation Authority (MAA): Regulatory Reflections & Resisting the Seduction of the Risk Management Process
+Piper 25: Presentation Transcript Also see this piece on lessons from the formation of the UK Military Aviation Authority (MAA): Regulatory Reflections & Resisting the Seduction of the Risk Management Process Malcolm Brinded also discusses leadership and how good safety performance and good business performance go hand in hand:

-UPDATE 6 November 2015: Ed Shein gave a presentation: So You Want to Create a Culture? which emphasised understanding the change you want to achieve.
+UPDATE 6 November 2015: Prof Edgar Shein gave a presentation: So You Want to Create a Culture? which emphasised understanding the change you want to achieve.

 UPDATE 11 January 2016: You may like this Forbes article Do You Know What’s Really Driving Your Organizational Culture?
 This make 4 key points: